amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/README.md

     - [Techniques that we used](#techniques-that-we-used-2)

-# Coding the array algorithm questions
+# Assignment 3 - String Algorithms

 General Notes: